erichVK5/B-E-N-C-H-O-F-F-Project/README.md

     modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
 No warranty of any kind is implied or offered.

+The CADSOFT Eagle parts libraries reside within the subfolder /usr/share/eagle/lbr of the RPM.